goyek/goyek/docs/contributing.md

 - tell us what is missing in the documentation and examples,
 - share your experience report,
-- propose features that you find critical or extremly useful,
+- propose features that you find critical or extremely useful,
-- share **goyek** with others by writting a blog post, giving a speach at a meetup or conference, or even telling your collegues that you work with.
+- share **goyek** with others by writing a blog post, giving a speech at a meetup or conference, or even telling your colleagues that you work with.

 Make sure to be familiar with our [Code of Conduct](code-of-conduct.md).